 It is not that I have had Theuka for the first time in Bihar, in fact, I had it several times before thanks to Ram Khilawan Kaku.
-There’s a stand of hand pull Rickshaw nearby my ancestral home in Central Kolkata and the rickshaw pullers are mostly from the state of Bihar.
+There's a stand of hand pull Rickshaw nearby my ancestral home in Central Kolkata.
+The rickshaw pullers are mostly from the state of Bihar.
 Ram Khilawan Kaku was a very sweet Rikshaw puller with whom baba has very good relation till date.
-Kaku and his fellow Rickshaw pullers used to prepare Thekua during Chhath Puja and my dad being the best father in the world never ever failed to get my portion of the epitome of Indian cookies from them every year.
-Slightly nutty and chunky, properly fried, Thekua is a treat one should try to experience the richness of a different kind of Indian sweet.
+Kaku and his fellow Rickshaw pullers used to prepare Thekua during Chhath Puja.
+My dad never ever failed to get my portion of the epitome of Indian cookies from them every year.
+Slightly nutty and chunky, properly fried, Thekua indeed is a treat one should try to experience the richness of a different kind of Indian sweet.

-Thekua is a type of whole wheat cookie which is also known as Khajur or Khajuriya and it is the official dessert of the “Mithil” community who resides in India and Nepal.
-Khajur is quite popular in Bihar, Jharkhand, and even West Bengal and served as Prashad in Chhath Puja.
+Thekua is a type of whole wheat cookie.
+It is also known as Khajur or Khajuriya.
+Thekua is the official dessert of the “Mithil” community who resides in India and and also in Nepal.
+Khajur is quite popular in Bihar, Jharkhand, and even West Bengal.
 Prepared with a mixture of Whole Wheat, Ghee, and Jaggery, Khajur tastes amazing and is full of deshi flavors.
 Making Thekua is quite easy and it does not require baking.
-Traditionally it is prepared by deep frying in Oil.
-Though Thekua mold is easily available in Bihar but it is a bit difficult to find the mold outside the state.
-I have used a “Jugaru” method to shape my Thekua using my grater.
+Thekua is a deep-fried cookie.
+Though Thekua mold is easily available in Bihar however, it is a bit difficult to find the mold outside the state.
+I have used a "Jugaru" method to shape my Thekua using my grater.